slatron/slatron.github.io/_posts/2021-02-27-shaking-through-5.md

 - 4 Jangle guitar tracks, composited together to create part

 ### Faithful Cover?
 Pretty much.
 I addded two higher piano parts at the end.
 The backing vocals are also a close approximation.
 Cuz they're pretty tough to make out on the original.
+The drum part was especially close on this one.
+I'll probably program all Bill's parts for the IRS years as they were an even more important part of the arrangements at that time.

 ### Learnings
+- More attention is needed to guitar tone WRT blending
+- It is very possible to get a full-sounding piano performance on this laptop compputer with multiple tracks and some creativity

 ### Next Up